 Don’t decline government aid

 After SHTF, a form of government might still be in effect.
-Chances are it will provide some form of help, may it be medical assistance or water and food distribution.
+Chances are it will provide some kind of help, may it be medical assistance or water and food distribution.
 Most preppers tend to see the government as the boogeyman and they will decline government assistance.
 They will do so because they have concerns about the costs of this aid and they already have everything they need at home.
 This could be a fatal error and you don’t want to separate yourself from the common folks.

 Think of it this way, if Martial Law is declared and if you’re not there in line asking for food, water or medicine like all the rest, people will start asking questions.
 They will come looking for you to check if you’re still alive or if you need assistance.
 Once they notice you have one year’s worth of supplies or more, they will claim it for the good of the general public.
 After SHTF, make sure you blend in and look just as desperate as the others.

 Don’t go back

 Planning to bug out implies that you should also be prepared to start fresh somewhere else.
 There is a big temptation to go back home before things settle.
 People want to make sure their belongings are still there or they want to check if their home is still standing.
 After hurricane Katrina, a lot of people went home after they made sure the loved ones are safe.
 They decided to do so once the news got out there were looters ransacking people’s homes.
 As you can imagine, the situation escalated and people died.
 If you plan to go back home after SHTF, make sure you have all the right info.
 Do so, only after things return to normal and law enforcement officers are present.

 Don’t wander into the unknown